Harrison A. Williams: Congressional service

 Williams was elected to the House of Representatives by a special election in 1953, and was re-elected in 1954 but defeated for re-election in 1956.
-He was elected to the Senate in 1958 and re-elected in 1964, 1970 and 1976, defeating Republican David A. Norcross.
+He was elected to the Senate in 1958 and re-elected in 1964, 1970, and 1976, defeating Republican David A. Norcross.

 He became the first Democratic senator in the history of New Jersey ever to be elected four times.
 Known familiarly as "Pete," Williams fought for a range of social welfare laws and urban transit programs.
-He was instrumental in passage of such major laws as the Employee Retirement Income Security Act, which protects worker pensions, and the 1969 Coal Mine Safety and Health Act.
+He was instrumental in passage of such major laws as the Employee Retirement Income Security Act, which protects worker pensions, and the Federal Coal Mine Health and Safety Act.

 He also helped pass legislation that created the Occupational Safety and Health Administration and had a major role in passage of the Urban Mass Transportation Act of 1964, the first federal law to provide mass transportation assistance to states and cities.
 He also was the chairman of the United States Senate Special Committee on Aging from 1967 through 1971.

 Williams was the sponsor of the 1968 Williams Act (named after him), which regulates tender offers.